-According to BuckeyeGardening.com, Ohio falls in growing zones five and six.
+According to Cleveland.com, the 2012 update of hardiness zones puts Ohio in growing zones 6B, 6A, and 5B.
 Expert gardener P. Allen Smith, who hosts his own gardening show on public television, suggests the best time for planting tulip bulbs in the moderate climate zones of four through seven (where Ohio falls) is any time from September through November.
 The bulbs should be planted soon after being purchased in order for a strong root system to develop before the winter frost arrives.

 How to Plant Tulip Bulbs

 Proper planting techniques for tulip bulbs are another key element for a successful spring bloom.
 Use the following tips to make sure your bulbs have the best chance of flowering.
 Large, firm bulbs are the best, although they will vary in size naturally.